beerjs/meta/README.md

 all events, activities, and internet spaces which bear the beer.js name are subject to the [Citizen Code of Conduct](http://citizencodeofconduct.org/). simply stated, harassment of any form will not be tolerated and should be reported. please drink responsibly and act in a way that honors the community values of respect and mutual enrichment which we share.

+## a note about beer

+beer.js is about creating social spaces to strengthen software communities. there is no requirement to drink to participate.

 ## contact

 to the extent that anyone "runs" beerjs, it's these folks: